Regulatory Compliance

 FDA Software Guidances and the IEC 62304 Software Standard

-“One approach to satisfy two sets of rules” for FDA software guidances As stated in the last blog post, there are two sets of rules for FDA software guidances—twice the rules, twice the confusion.
-My recommendation is to base your software development procedures on the IEC 62304 Standard, which is easier to understand, and then …
+[updated NOV 2023] “One approach to satisfy two sets of rules” for medical device software As stated in the last blog post, there are two sets of rules for medical device software—twice the rules, twice the confusion.
+My recommendation is to base your software development procedures on the international IEC 62304 standard, which is easier

 FDA Software Guidances and the IEC 62304 Software Standard Read More »